-The irregular distribution of fatty cells in certain areas of the body can point to lipedema.
+The irregular distribution of fat deposits in certain areas of the body can point to lipedema.
 However, to be diagnosed with the condition also means you will have some other tell-tale signs of the chronic condition.

-Some of the most common symptoms that occur in patients with lipedema include the development of spider veins, bruising and significant calf swelling over the course of the day.
-Patients can also encounter a fold of skin that can be pulled over the second and third toe.
+Some of the most common symptoms of lipedema include the development of spider veins, bruising and significant calf swelling over the course of the day.
+Patients can also encounter a fold of skin that can be pulled over the second and third toes.

 As mentioned in the previous section, lipedema is often confused with obesity, so many patients go to dieting first to tackle the problem.
 Unfortunately, without lipedema treatment, the condition can progress to affect adipose tissue, blood vessel, lymphatic vessels, and more.
 Therefore, seeking effective treatment early on is essential.